-This document outlines how Craig Whittaker MP processes and manages personal data and:
+This document outlines how Craig Whittaker processes and manages personal data and:

 • Identifies the data controller.

 • Explains the lawful basis for processing personal data.

 • Outlines the personal data held and processed.

 • Outlines the scope of the special category personal data held and processed.